NICEPEEK2/Cesium_List/README.md

-- On a normal day it will take 0-48 hours for the record to be accepted, sometimes up to 72 hours, which may be slightly common, and if it ever is taking more than 72 hours, it will be announced that there is a backup of records or some site issues
+- On a normal day it will take 0-48 hours for the record to be accepted, sometimes up to 72 hours, which may be slightly common, and if it ever is taking more than 72 hours, it will be announced that there is a backup of Рекорды or some site issues

 What do New record, update record, and fix record mean?

-- new record is when your submitting a record for a level for the first time, update record is when you have a record on a level but you got a new best and it needs to be updated, fix record is when there is an issue with one of your records that needs to be fixed
+- new record is when your submitting a record for a level for the first time, update record is when you have a record on a level but you got a new best and it needs to be updated, fix record is when there is an issue with one of your Рекорды that needs to be fixed

 What's an easy way to prove I don't hack?